Idealised 2-D viscoelastic loading problem in a square box¶

 We finally come to solving the variational problem, with solver

 objects for the Stokes system created.
-We pass in the solution fields z
+We pass in the solution fields u and

-needed for the solve along with the approximation, timestep and boundary conditions.
+various fields needed for the solve along with the approximation, timestep,

 # Create output file